W4RH4WK/cpp-init/opinions.md

 However, the average C++ programmer causes more issues doing manual memory management for single objects; so you are likely better off using smart pointers.

 Likewise, using `std::string` is usually less error-prone than fiddling around with the C standard library's string API.
-Even though it uses dynamic allocation under the hood.

 So, when you decide for or against using certain language features, don't blindly accept someone else's recommendation.
 Base your decision on a clear understanding of the benefits and drawbacks.
 If you think you are missing something, ask your peers why, or why not to use the feature and demand a **technical** answer.

-That said, I believe that object oriented programming is overhyped and commonly leads to more problems than it solves.

 ## Modules are Dead on Arrival